srdusr/notes/linux/arch-install.md

     4.1.
 Get information on boot mode and current blocks
     - Verify the boot mode, the below command must show the directory without error otherwise the system is not booted in UEFI mode
     `# ls /sys/firmware/efi/efivars`
-    > NOTE if no-UEFI (legacy) system we can skip "4.2." but understand LVM requires it to function therefore must create a default linux filesystem in "4.3." and also skip "4.5."
+    > NOTE if no-UEFI (legacy) system we can skip ***4.2.*** but understand LVM requires it to function therefore must create a default linux filesystem in ***4.3.*** and also skip ***4.5.***

     - List block devices to get the disk name (where disk device is), usually "/dev/sda", "/dev/vda", "/dev/nve0n1" or "/dev/mmcblk0" etc..
     `# lsblk`
     > NOTE: From here onwards we'll assume the disk and it's partition's names are `sda`, `sda1` and `sda2` respectively and one must adjust it to their actually names on their system accordingly.

     4.2.
-Create the EFI partition
+Create the `BIOS` or `UEFI` partition
-    - Create EFI partition using gdisk (partitioning tool)
+    - Create the partition using gdisk (partitioning tool)
     `# gdisk /dev/sda`
     - Type `n` for new and press "enter"
     - Press "enter" on default Partition number
     - Press "enter" on default First sector
-    - Put in `+300M` on Last sector (efi partition)
+    - Put in `+512M` on Last sector if using more than one partition (recommended but if `UEFI` then it is required), example: "`/boot` or `/efi` and `/root`" or "`/boot` or `/efi`, `/root` and `/home`" etc...
+Therefore this will be the `/boot` or `/efi` partition otherwise just press "Enter" and skip ***4.3.*** to create only one partition.
+    > NOTE: `M` is short for megabytes and can be `+300M` or `+1024M`.
+    - Current type:
+      - If `BIOS` just press "enter"
+    - or
-    - `ef00` # Change the Current type code from Linux filesystem to EFI system partition and don't do anything else yet
+      - If `UEFI` put in `ef00` and press "enter" to change the Current type code from Linux filesystem to EFI system partition

     4.3.
-Either create a default linux filesystem or LVM (recommended)
+Either create one or more seperate default linux filesystem(s) or LVM (recommended)
-    > NOTE: If your filesystem choice is BTRFS later on in "5.
-Format the filesystem", there is no need to create LVMs since it has it's own Subvolume feature.
+    > NOTE: If your filesystem choice is BTRFS later on in ***5.
+Format the filesystem***, there is no need to create LVMs since it has it's own Subvolume feature.
 LVM (Logical Volume Management) is useful if we want a flexible disk storage that we either need to create separate partitions on, be able to resize them on the fly or to create snapshots.
     - Continuing...
+    - Type `n` again to create another new partition and press "enter".
+    - Press "enter" on default Partition number again.
+    > NOTE: The value should correspond with how many partitions we are making.
+Example should be `default 2` if this is the 2nd partition otherwise put in `2` or whatever correct value needed and press "Enter".
-      - For default filesystem press "enter" 4 times on all parameters (Partition number, First sector, Last sector and Current type)
+    - Press "enter" on default First sector again.
+    - Press "enter" on default Last sector this time to use the remaining space if just creating one other partition `/root` otherwise if more seperate partitions will be created, example: `/home` and/or `/swap` and/or `/var` then put in a fixed amount of space by repeating step ***4.3.*** for each but make sure to do `/root` last if no seperate `/home` partition or `/home` last if specified and let it have the remaining space by just pressing "Enter".
+Another option is to specifiy space for the last created partition (`/home`/`/root`) therefore we have leftover unused space to use in the future to possibily allocate to existing or create more partitions.
+    > NOTE: General recommendations but can greatly differ `+60G` for /root
+    /root recommended at least 15-20G, more is better.
+If `/home` is created then user-data will be stored in `/home`. `root` will usually store what's installed from the package manager(s) therefore if many packages/software will be installed don't be afraid to increase the size, example `+80G` or more if disk has enough space.
+    `+4G` or general rule of thumb is 1x2 of RAM. for /swap though can use swapfile `+10G` for /var or /var/tmp
+    - On Current type either:
+      - Press "enter" if default filesystem but when creating a `swap` partition then put in `8200` to set a Linux swap partition and make sure to just press "Enter" on this option again when repeating this step to create `/root` or `/home` etc...
     - or
-      - Create LVM partition
-        - Type `n` for new again and press "enter"
-        - Press "enter" on default Partition number again
-        - Press "enter" on default First sector again
-        - Press "enter" on default Last sector this time
-        - `8e00` -- Change the Current type code from Linux filesystem to Linux LVM
+      - Put in `8e00` to change the Current type code from Linux filesystem to Linux LVM if using LVM which will be continued in step ***4.5.***
     - Save changes
       - Type "w" to write changes and press "enter"
       - Type "y" to confirm and press "enter"
     - List block devices again to check the new partitions
     `# lsblk`